mircare/Porter5/README.md

 ### Light, fast and high quality prediction of protein secondary structure in 3 and 8 classes

 The web server of Porter 5 is available at http://distilldeep.ucd.ie/porter/.
-The datasets used are available at http://distilldeep.ucd.ie/porter/data/.
+The train and test sets are available at http://distilldeep.ucd.ie/porter/data/.

 ### Reference